Interview with Dave Endres, Physical Therapist and Co-Founder of SPEAR in New York City

 We work closely with a patient’s doctor to ensure that their pain management is safely managed through drug therapy when necessary.
 However, if there is a choice between oral or topical pain therapies we encourage the transdermal route every time.
 Transdermal pain therapy ensures a control-released delivery of pain medication.

-Salonpas Deep Relieving Gel features three powerful pain relieving ingredients which go right to the site of pain.
+The Salonpas® products including Salonpas Pain Relieving Patch Large, Lidocaine Pain-Relieving Gel Patch, Salonpas Pain Relieving Patch and Salonpas-HOT, can temporarily relieve your lower back pain.
 In my business, keeping pain at bay for as long as possible, and ultimately eliminating it from one’s life is a key imperative.

 Stretching and exercise are always the first things that come to mind when I think about the rest of the world, especially in Asia.
 Practices like yoga improve flexibility, help build lean muscle and improve circulation.
 However, the use of topical pain relievers also comes to mind.
 Asian countries use topical pain relievers as often as they use pills.
 Both of these practices have been going on for hundreds of years, so you know that they are tried and true.